 In the last few decades, olive oil has garnered its mainstream status due to its widely-touted health benefits and versatility in the kitchen.
-Let’s learn about the health benefits that olive oil has to offer with nutrition Expert Lindsey Janeiro.
+Let’s learn about the health benefits that olive oil has to offer.

 As a staple in Mediterranean-based lifestyles and in many kitchen pantries, olive oil is well known for its versatility, flavor, and healthful properties.
 When it comes to all of those health benefits we hear about olive oil, most apply to extra virgin olive oil.
 This extra virgin classification is when oil is mechanically pressed from the olives without any heat or chemicals applied.